dehowell/archived-howellio-site/docs/posts/2019-10-05-chaos-engineering-for-life.md

 What has to get done first, as insurance?
 What could be delegated?
 What nice-to-have is going to be the crumple zone in my to-do list?
 I'm far from perfect, but certainly more reliable than I was before having kids.

 I don't actually recommend fatherhood for its life hack value.
 But sometimes, I need to remind myself that being a dad isn't a zero sum game against the rest of my identity.
 My kids are chaos engineering me into being a better person for them.
-Lucky me — I like that guy, too.
+Lucky me — I like that guy too.

 [^1]: My one-year old daughter has, in fact, been sick _three times_ since I started my first draft.